Composting tips, advice and science.

 Do you need to rat-proof your compost bin?

-Does your compost need air holes in the sides?
+Does your compost need air holes?

 What size do you need?